jusbuckingham/kofa-ai/README.md

-Here’s a README.md file for your updated Kofa.ai SaaS repo in Markdown:

 # Kofa.ai - AI-Powered Financial & Policy Platform

 🚀 **Kofa.ai** is an AI-driven SaaS platform empowering **Black entrepreneurs, investors, and advocates** with **financial planning, policy analysis, and Web3 wealth-building tools**.